I would like to be a visiting scholar in your department, how do I get started?

 The San Francisco Bay Area has several networks of public transportation that come right to campus, or, depending on where you choose to live, riding a bicycle to campus might be the easiest method of transport.
 To find housing, we recommend the free listings such as Craigslist (see our recommended links) where you can search by neighborhood, price, etc. You might also check International House for availability.

 Yes, it is a requirement if you have a J-1 visa.
 In fact, we highly recommend that scholars plan on having more money available in their budget, due to the high cost of living in the Bay Area.
-We can provide you with a sample budget that is based on UC Berkeley's graduate student budget.
 For residents and citizens, we require proof that you can support yourself financially in the Bay Area.